kdcoleman/DockerQUESO/README.md

      cd outputData/

-   To exit the Docker container type exit
+   To exit the Docker container type exit.